daormar/debasher/doc/design_doc_resident.md

        alive with only its reader thread gone.
   6. The chaos test of the Contract.

-(Placed right after `FBPProcess` rather than near checkpointing/recovery, and before the `Supervisor` class: `FBPProcess` itself already needs this to replay its own log on restart, and `Supervisor`'s design, next, can build on it too.)
+### Why not built on `--mirror`, and locality

-**Implemented entirely inside `FBPProcess` itself, in Python, not on top of the engine's `--mirror` fifo tap.** An earlier draft of this section routed the message log through `--mirror`, forced on for every resident data fifo, with resident-specific sequence numbering and epoch-segment rotation layered onto the mirror tap.
-That was abandoned once it became clear it was subjecting a mechanism only ever meant for occasional manual debug inspection (the frontend's "Watch FIFO", `debasher_get_fifo_mirror`) to a load and traffic pattern (back-to-back messages, no reader-side pacing) it was never designed for: real bugs were found and fixed while implementing that version (a SIGPIPE crash when a repeated-open reader is momentarily detached, and a bats-core fd collision), and both would never have existed with this design instead. `--mirror` stays exactly as it always was, for that one original, occasional debug use case;
+Implemented entirely inside `FBPProcess` itself, in Python, not on top of the engine's `--mirror` fifo tap.
+An earlier draft of this section routed the message log through `--mirror`, forced on for every resident data fifo, with resident-specific sequence numbering and epoch-segment rotation layered onto the mirror tap.
+That was abandoned once it became clear it was subjecting a mechanism only ever meant for occasional manual debug inspection (the frontend's "Watch FIFO", `debasher_get_fifo_mirror`) to a load and traffic pattern (back-to-back messages, no reader-side pacing) it was never designed
-nothing about it is forced on for `resident` programs, and since 2026-09-20 a `resident` program that declares `--mirror` on a fifo is rejected when it is loaded (`debasher::_check_fifo_mirror_allowed`, called by `define_fifo_opt` and `define_fifo_opt_generator`), so a mirror tap can never sit between two resident processes.
+for: real bugs were found and fixed while implementing that version (a SIGPIPE crash when a repeated-open reader is momentarily detached, and a bats-core fd collision), and both would never have existed with this design instead. `--mirror` stays exactly as it always was, for that one original, occasional debug use case; nothing about it is forced on for `resident` programs, and since 2026-09-20 a `resident` program that declares `--mirror` on a fifo is rejected when it is loaded (`debasher::_check_fifo_mirror_allowed`, called by `define_fifo_opt` and `define_fifo_opt_generator`), so a mirror tap can never sit between two resident processes.

-- **Locality: each process logs what it itself receives, not what its neighbor sends.** The process that needs to replay a log is always the one relaunched after a crash (itself, not its neighbor), so the log belongs on the *reader* side, in the restarting process's own `DEBASHER_PROCESS_EXECDIR`, not the writer's.
-This removes any need to reach into a neighbor's directory, and removes the tap/shim mechanism from this feature entirely: no separate process, no fifo-open/close races, nothing to force on via `--mirror`.
+The process that needs to replay a log is always the one relaunched after a crash (itself, not its neighbor), so the log belongs on the *reader* side, in the restarting process's own `DEBASHER_PROCESS_EXECDIR`, not the writer's.
+This locality removes any need to reach into a neighbor's directory, and removes the tap/shim mechanism from this feature entirely: no separate process, no fifo-open/close races, nothing to force on via `--mirror`.

 ## 4. `Supervisor` class: DONE, implemented and tested (`engine/debasher_runtime_supervisor.py`)